bastensnoek/Intro_Python/Python_Msc_2018.md

 .Intro_Python

-# Welcome to the introduction to Python
+# Welcome to the introduction to Python Oct 2018 (Retired)

 Here you can find info and links needed for the course **This is a Python 2.7 course**